Division Director, Biological Systems & Engineering

 Department Head, Biodesign

-Nathan J. Hillson is the Director of Synthetic Biology Informatics, Fuels Synthesis and Technologies Divisions, at the US Department of Energy’s Joint BioEnergy Institute.
-Hillson is also the Group Lead of Synthetic Biology Informatics at the Department of Energy’s Joint Genome Institute; Computational Staff Scientist and Department Head of Biodesign in the Biological Systems & Engineering Division at Berkeley Lab; Affiliate Investigator at the Engineering Biology Research Center (EBRC); and co-founder and Chief Scientific Officer at TeselaGen Biotechnologies.
-He holds a PhD in Biophysics from Harvard.
+Nathan Hillson is the Director of Synthetic Biology Informatics, Fuels Synthesis and Technologies Divisions, at JBEI.
+Hillson, computational staff scientist, is also the Group Lead of Synthetic Biology Informatics at the Department of Energy’s Joint Genome Institute, an affiliate investigator at the Engineering Biology Research Center (EBRC), and co-founder and Chief Scientific Officer at TeselaGen Biotechnologies.
+He holds a PhD in biophysics from Harvard.

 Antoine M. Snijders